-Fentanyl is a synthetic opioid that is up to 50 times stronger than heroin and 100 times stronger than morphine.
-It comes in two forms - prescription and illegally-made.
-Illegally-Made fentanyl (IMF) is driving much of the increase in overdoses seen in Minnesota and across the county in recent years.
-The content on this page refers to illegally-made Fentanyl.
+Fentanyl is a powerful synthetic opioid that is up to 50 times stronger than heroin and 100 times stronger than morphine.
+It comes in two forms - prescription and illicitly-manufactured.
+Illicitly-manufactured fentanyl (IMF) is driving much of the increase in overdoses seen in Minnesota and nationally in recent years.
+The content on this page refers to illicitly-manufactured fentanyl.

 Why is fentanyl so dangerous?

-Fentanyl is widely available and often added to other drugs such as heroin, cocaine, and methamphetamine.
-Fentanyl is added to other substances so that companies make more money.
-This can harm consumers who might not be aware of the presence of Fentanyl.
+Fentanyl is widely available, so it is often added intentionally or unintentionally to other drugs such as heroin or even cocaine and methamphetamines to increase profits and sometimes even without the person who uses drugs’ (PWUD’s) knowledge.
 Oftentimes, people who use drugs may not be aware that fentanyl is in the substances they are using.
-Fentanyl can be identified by lab texts or by the public using fentanyl test strips (PDF) which are available to the public in Minnesota.
+It is identified through lab testing or more conveniently fentanyl test strips which are available to the public in Minnesota.

-Naloxone can be used to reverse an overdose caused by fentanyl, but many doses may be needed.
+Naloxone can be used to reverse an overdose due to fentanyl but multiple doses may be needed..

 What forms does fentanyl come in?

-IMF is sold through illicit drug markets in both liquid and powder forms.
-It looks like a white powder.
-Because it is cheap and potent, it is added to heroin or sold disguised as heroin.
+IMF is sold through illicit drug markets in different forms, such as powder and liquid.
+It is commonly seen as a white powder and because it is cheap and potent, it is added to heroin or sold disguised as heroin.
 IMF can also come in liquid form, and might be sold as nasal sprays, eye drops or small candies.

 Fentanyl is also often found in counterfeit pressed pills made to look like oxycodone (M30s), Xanax, and other prescription pills.
-These fake pills may contain a deadly amount of fentanyl.
-It is challenging to correctly identify if a pill was prescribed by a trusted medical professional and dispensed by a licensed pharmacist.
-The pills can look exactly the same!
+These counterfeit pills may contain a lethal amount of fentanyl and can be nearly impossible to distinguish from legitimate prescription pills that were prescribed by a trusted medical professional and dispensed by a licensed pharmacist.

-- The naloxone needs more time to take effect (wait 2-3 minutes before repeating the process to administer more naloxone)
+- the naloxone needs more time to take effect (wait 2-3 minutes before administering more naloxone)

-- The naloxone was given after the person had been without oxygen for too long (National Harm Reduction Coalition).
+- the naloxone was administered after the person had been without oxygen for too long

-Fentanyl test strips (FTS) can identify the presence of fentanyl in drug samples before use.
-FTS are a reliable way of giving people with more information that can lower the risk of an overdose.
-As of July 2021, FTS are legal for all Minnesota residents to carry and use.
+Fentanyl test strips (FTS) are a form of drug testing technology which can detect the presence of fentanyl in drug samples prior to use.
+FTS are a reliable common-sense means of providing people at risk of fentanyl exposure with more information that can decrease risk of overdose.
+As of July 2021, FTS are no longer within the legal definition of “drug paraphernalia” in Minnesota and are thus legal to possess, carry, and distribute.

 For more information on fentanyl test strips, visit: